Yarles404/EVCache-wiki/Example:-Multi-Zone-EVCache.md

 #### Defining the local zone of an EVCache client

-The *ZoneClusteredEVCacheClientPool* retrieves the local zone of an EVCache client from the *EC2_AVAILABILITY_ZONE* environment variable.
+The local zone for a multi zone EVCache deployment is retrieved by the EVCache client from the *EC2_AVAILABILITY_ZONE* environment variable.
 Make sure this variable is properly defined before starting the EVCache application.
 This can be accomplished in a Unix host by:
 ```bash
 export EC2_AVAILABILITY_ZONE="A" #where A is the local availability zone for this EVCache client.
 ```